How To Take Notes In College

 All of these things can be accomplished using one simple note taking method.

-It’s called the Cornell method and I think it’s the best.
+It’s called the Cornell method (described below) and I think it’s the best.
 If easy review and self testing are your goals, the best way to accomplish that is using the Cornell Note Method.
 It is simple and it delivers consistent results.